TH-Activities/saturday-hack-night-dialogflow/Dialogflow_56/README.md

 - NB : If you want to interact with the bot add a '$' symbol before the command

 ##  Example Commands:
+- $ (just tell it you are hungry or just ask who is this.
+It will respond)
 - $ (hi,hello etc)
 - $ (food time like breakfast,lunch, dinner etc)
 - $ (just ask send me menu)